 SOMETHING MORE IS GOING ON HERE In the high summer of 1978, Robin Morrison and I spent two days in and around the small Central Chage town of Crommell.
 We were covering a story for Thursd magazine on the controversal hydrodescrice date to be built on the Clutch a New 1974.
 The Chyde Dam would flood a sizeable part of the town, surrounding corburds, and the scenic Commell Garge, as star in the emerging toursin industry.
 We were be affected by the town's plight and the extraordinary landscaped.
 The photograph Three years later, Robin returned to capture the places and people that wou be forever changed by the dam.
 The result was his 1979 Cluthu calendar.
 This had whetted his appetite for more of the South Island, and that same ye applied for a grant from the QE III Arts Council (now Creative New Zealand).
 The timing was good.
 Hookography was the hot medium it was breaking out of the box that separated it from the art world, and word was that all the bright young things studying at at university were looking photography over paint and the other traditional arts.
 Photographer Laurence Abenfurt temenhors established art gallery owners quality telling him that if they were braver they would now in horizonable malaries already.
 The Arts Connection states in wall do not horizonable malaries already.
 The Arts Connection states in wall of now in horizonable malaries in the state.
 The Arts Connection states in the wall of now in horizonable malaries in the state.
 The Arts Connection states in the states of the states of the states of the states of the wall of now in the states. to support local photographers, according to its then chair.
-Harnsh Koth, And so it was that on amorning in the waiter of 1979, Robin, having Draid their two young sons, eight-year-old, sake and steynar-old Kinf, down and Audskind hading south in the young south, eithey with March Capella his boys were securing south in the young march good.
-The see had four-point seat both installed by their parents on the nord rack under black plastic were, as for later described.
+Harnsh Koth, And so it was that can amorning in the waiter of 1979, Robin, having Draid their two young sons, eight-year-old, slake and steynar-old Kinf, down and Audskind hading south in the young south, eight-year-old, slake and steynar-old Kinf, down on the horse point seat both installed by their parents on the nord rack under black plastic weep, as for later described.
 All our workford.
-All our workford.
-All our workford.
-All our workford and was past publishers advance from Alliser Taylor Publishers, which would produce the book.
+All our workford all south workford all south workford.
+All our workford all south workford all south workford and was past publishers advisore from Alliser Taylor Publishers, which would produce the book.
 It was the beginning of six morther on the road.